Xenoage/Utils/readme.txt

 Compiling
 *********

-1) Install gradle 1.2+
-2) run "gradle" in this folder
+Run "gradlew" in this folder